varun2123/In-Memory-File-System/README.md

 ### Conclusion

 This in-memory file system provides a user-friendly interface and supports various file operations efficiently.
 The implementation ensures flexibility and scalability through a well-designed node structure and handles errors gracefully to ensure robustness.
 The provided Dockerfile and setup instructions make it easy to run the file system in a consistent environment.
-Every effort was made to implement the system as correctly as possible within the available time constraints, and apologies for any limitations due to ongoing end-semester exams.